 The Texas Forgery law gives police the right to arrest you if they believe you forged certain kinds of “writings,” including money, trademarks, identification or credit cards, with the intent to harm or defraud someone.

 The Texas legislature codified this criminal offense in Texas Penal Code Section 32.21.
-The legislature amended this law in 2017 and 2023.
-The 2017 amendments added a penalty enhancement scheme, and the 2023 amendments added a presumption.
-This articles explores those amendments below.
+The legislature amended this law in 2017, 2023, and then again in 2025.
+The 2017 amendments added a value-based penalty enhancement scheme, and the 2023 amendments added a presumption related to that scheme.

 The Penal Code classifies the Texas Forgery law under Title 7 “Offenses Against Property,” Chapter 32 “Fraud.”
 Learn more about the Texas offense of Forgery below.